Glutathione reductase: Function

 Glutathione plays a key role in maintaining proper function and preventing oxidative stress in human cells.
-It can act as a scavenger for hydroxyl radicals, singlet oxygen, and various electrophiles.
+It can scavenge hydroxyl radicals, singlet oxygen, and various electrophiles.
 Reduced glutathione reduces the oxidized form of the enzyme glutathione peroxidase, which in turn reduces hydrogen peroxide (H2O2), a dangerously reactive species within the cell.
-[In the following illustration of redox reeactions, the rightmost arrow is reversed; it should be pointing up not down.]
 In addition, it plays a key role in the metabolism and clearance of xenobiotics, acts as a cofactor in certain detoxifying enzymes, participates in transport, and regenerates antioxidants such and Vitamins E and C to their reactive forms.
 The ratio of GSSG/GSH present in the cell is a key factor in properly maintaining the oxidative balance of the cell, that is, it is critical that the cell maintains high levels of the reduced glutathione and a low level of the oxidized glutathione disulfide.
 This narrow balance is maintained by glutathione reductase, which catalyzes the reduction of GSSG to GSH.

 Structure

-Glutathione reductase from human erythrocytes is a homodimer consisting of 52Kd monomers, each containing 3 domains.
+Glutathione reductase from human erythrocytes is a homodimer consisting of 52kDa monomers, each containing 3 domains.
 GR exhibits single sheet, double layered topology where an anti-parallel beta-sheet is largely exposed to the solvent on one face while being covered by random coils on the other face.
 This includes and NADPH-binding Domain, FAD-binding domain(s) and a dimerization domain.
 Each monomer contains 478 residues and one FAD molecule.
 GR is a thermostable protein, retaining function up to 65 °C.